jbellmont/product-landing-page/README.md

 This project was undertaken as part of the "FreeCodeCamp - Responsive Web Design" course.

-All photos are from [CMP PHOTO VIDEO](https://www.cmphotovideo.co.uk/).
+All photos are from [CM PHOTO VIDEO](https://www.cmphotovideo.co.uk/).

 ## Objectives
 - Build a product landing page using HTML5 and CSS3